GianmariaLucchini/ML-Project/README.md

 # ML-Project

-The Repository includes .py files, .ipynb files and the dataset The project is develped in Jupyter
+The Repository includes .py files, .ipynb files and the dataset.

+The project is develped in Jupyter